mojombo/omniship/README.md

     trk.shipment.packages

-You can also track it if you don't know what provider it is (currently supports UPS and Landmark)
+You can also track it if you don't know what provider it is (currently supports UPS, USPS, and Landmark)

     trk = OmniShip.track('LTN64365934N1')